Who We Are

 - Proficiency with Microsoft Word, Excel and PowerPoint

 - Experience with programming, data analysis or data visualization tools is a plus

 BGR internships can be performed for course credit or compensation.
 If paid, the Research Internship offers a rate of $15 per hour for a minimum of 20 hours of work per week.
 If you are selected for the internship, we will work with you to develop a specific work schedule and the duration of the internship.
 Our office is located in downtown New Orleans at the K&B Plaza building (1055 St. Charles Avenue, Suite 200).

 Please send an email to email@example.com explaining your interest in the BGR Research Internship and attach your resume and at least two writing samples.
 In your email, please specify the season and year for which you wish to be considered:

-Applications are accepted on a rolling basis until we fill our available slots for a season.
-As noted above, we will tailor the start and end dates of the internship to fit the selected candidate’s availability.
+As noted above, we will tailor the start and end dates and weekly hours of the internship to fit the selected candidate’s availability.

 We look forward to hearing from you!
 If you have any questions, please contact Stephen Stuart, BGR’s Vice President and Research Director, at firstname.lastname@example.org or (504) 525-4152 ext.
 105.